ennukee/djb_script_challenges/other/js-noob4noob/destructuring.md

 # (noob) => { return noob } JS
-## Destructuring
+## Array Destructuring

 Welcome back to "for noobs by a noob".
-In this article, I'll be talking about one of the coolest yet most confusing looking ES6 syntax: Array Destructuring (and objects!).
+In this article, I'll be talking about one of the coolest yet most confusing looking ES6 syntax: Array Destructuring (and objects in a later article).

 **I encourage you to open your browser's console and plant some snippets in to follow along and test with!**